peterantypas/maiana/latest/CAD/README.md

 with any voltage up to 16V without risk of damage to the MCU.

 ### Breakouts
-These directories contain Eagle and FreeCAD files for the NMEA0183 and USB breakout enclosures.
+These directories contain Eagle and FreeCAD files for the NMEA0183, NMEA 2000 and USB adapters.
 Their front panels are PCBs so gerbers are here as well.

 ### Older Boards